 Other festive pop-ups and rooftops

-- Winter at Roof East in Stratford, where you can have a go at curling, take over a karaoke cabin, try some street food or simply drink cocktails at the covered and heated bar.
+- Winter at Roof East in Stratford, where you can have a go at curling, have some street food or simply drink hot cocktails at the covered and heated bar.

-- Pergola on the Roof Winter Edition near Wood Lane promises great street food and drinks in a heated Nordic forest-style setting with blankets and candlelight.
+- Pergola on the Roof will be going all festive once again, both at Olympia and Paddington.
+It promises great street food and drinks in a heated botanical setting.
 (Very hygge!)

 What festive activities are you going to be doing this Christmas?